Our Commitment to Supporting Individuals on the Autism Spectrum and their Families

 State Councils and Protection and Advocacy Systems.
 These entities partner with state governments, local communities, self-advocates, family members and the private sector to help people with developmental disabilities reach their maximum potential through greater independence, productivity and increased integration in their communities.

 State Protection and Advocacy Agencies.
 The State Protection and Advocacy Agencies (P&As) provide services to individuals with developmental disabilities based on the Developmental Disabilities Assistance and Bill of Rights Act of 2000.
 These efforts include: the protection and advocacy of legal and human rights; information and referral; investigation of complaints of violation of rights of individuals with developmental disabilities, including autism; working to resolve complaints through mediation, alternative dispute resolution and litigation.
-In FY 2012, $40.9 million was invested in these efforts.

 State Councils on Developmental Disabilities.
 The State Councils on Developmental Disabilities (SCDD) are charged with identifying the most pressing needs of people with developmental disabilities in their state or territory.
 Councils work to address these needs through systems change and capacity building efforts that promote self-determination, integration and inclusion for people with developmental disabilities.
 SCDD efforts include: training; technical assistance; barrier elimination; coalition development and citizen participation; informing policymakers; advocacy, capacity building and systems change; demonstration of new approaches to services and supports.
-In FY 2012, $74.8 million in federal funding was invested in these efforts.

 Medicare & Medicaid and Autism and Related Conditions